Eddievin/BACKUP-2022-09-06-eslint-plugin/docs/class-only-export.md

 # class-only-export

-Requires class to be only export
+Requires class to be only export.

-## eslintrc.js

 ```ts
 module.exports = {